nithees-sj/portfolio/README.md

 ## 📝 License

-This project is open source and available under the MIT License.
+This project is open source and available under the MIT Licenses.

 ---